hasyee/astroffers/static/help.md

 # How to use Astroffers

 Astroffers helps you to discover NGC objects.
-Accordingly to your filter options it shows those objects, which are visible on your choosen night and location.
+Along with your filter options it shows those objects, which are visible on your choosen night and location.

 ## Filtering